jorgegv/rage1/doc/MAPGEN.md

   the full Spectrum screen.

-- Width and Height of the Hero sprite (in pixels): these are needed for correctly generating screen-switch HOTZONEs, since the hero sprite needs to be positioned outside of the destination screen HOTZONE to avoid screen-switching loops
+- Width and Height of the Hero sprite (in pixels): these are needed for correctly generating screen-switching HOTZONEs, since the hero sprite needs to be positioned outside of the destination screen HOTZONE to avoid screen-switching loops

 Output:

-- One GDATA file per screen, inside the `map` directory and under the `game_data`directory.
+- One GDATA file per screen, inside the `map` directory under the `game_data`directory.
 Each screen GDATA file contains all BTILES that form the screen, HOTZONE definitions (which connect to adjacent screens) and positioning data for all items of any type

-- One GDATA file per screen, inside the `flow` with the needed HOTZONE flow rules needed for screen-switching
+- One GDATA file per screen, inside the `flow` directory under the `game_data` directory, with the needed HOTZONE flow rules needed for screen-switching

 - If the option `--generate-check-map` option was supplied, the tool also generates a check-map file: a PNG file with the same dimensions of the